whadafunk/pines/alpine_ovpn/docs/openvpn_config.md

 ### Protocol Options

+In previous versions there was no dynamic negotiation of ciphers.
+You would statically set one cipher with **--cipher** option.
+Later versions introduced the NCP (Negotiable Crypto Parameters) mechanism which allows for options like **--ncp-ciphers** which was later renamed to **--data-ciphers**
+You can find out the parameters supported with **openvpn --show-ciphers**

 - **allow-compression** *asym | no | yes*; compression is not encouraged, that's why no is the default option
 - **compress {algorithm}** - algorithm can be "lzo", or "lz4"; compression is not recommended
-- **data-ciphers** *cipher-list*; use this one if you want to specify encryption ciphers in tls mode; is the modern option that replaces cipher
+- **data-ciphers** *{cipher-list}*; use this one if you want to specify encryption ciphers in tls mode; is the modern option that replaces cipher
 - **auth {alg}** - alg is one of: MD5, SHA1, RSA-SHA1, DSA-SHA1, RSA-SHA256, SHA256, SHA384, SHA512
 - **cipher {alg}** - the default is BF-CBC, but is legacy.
 AES-128-CBC, AES-128-CFB, AES-256-GCM, openvpn --show-ciphers
-- **ncp-cipher-list {cipher_list}** - restrict the automatically negotiated ciphers to the specified list; "AES-128-CBC:AES-256-GCM"
+- **ncp-ciphers** *{cipher_list}* - restrict the automatically negotiated ciphers to the specified list; "AES-128-CBC:AES-256-GCM"

+The **auth** parameter is only used if TLS authentication is configured.

 ### TLS Configuration